Shikamaru-c/www.cenchaochao.cc/src/posts/test2.md

 ---
-  title: test-world
+  title: this is my second post
-  date: 2018
+  date: 2018-01-03
   spoiler: user
 ---

-## TEST POST
+## SECOND POST

 * this is header
 * this is content